 Add or Change a Domain Name

 Each time you add a new domain name in NetSuite, you must use the CNAME (Alias) displayed for that domain to configure DNS with your domain provider.
-If you change a domain name that you have entered in NetSuite, the corresponding CNAME (Alias) also changes.
-In this case, you must update DNS settings with your domain provider with the new CNAME (Alias).
+Changing the domain name of your domain is not supported in NetSuite.
+If you want to change the domain name, you should delete the old domain and create a new one.
+You must then configure the DNS settings with your domain provider and use the CNAME (Alias) displayed for the new domain.